David Brockman has come a long way.

 In June of 2022, Brockman was diagnosed with a rare type of lymphoma: triple-hit diverse B-cell lymphoma.
 Initial chemotherapy treatment proved ineffective, and his pain was getting worse.

-Brockman was referred to the OHSU Knight Cancer Institute, where he immediately began CAR-T cell treatment.
+Brockman was referred to the OHSU Knight Cancer Institute, where he immediately began an immunotherapy treatment called CAR T-cell treatment.
 Today, he is optimistic, and scans show no signs of cancer.
 His experience at OHSU inspired a gift to the Knight Cancer Institute during the OHSU Foundation’s Give Day in May 2023.

 Transcript